 The second leg is the economy.
 By anyone's estimation and objective measure, it's worse than the Depression of the 1930s: 50 million unemployed, hundreds of thousands of small businesses permanently lost and fully 1/3 of our GDP down the drain in a single quarter.
 You wouldn't know this by watching the stock market take off to Pluto the last three months, or housing prices firm up in the face of potentially millions of mortgage defaults coming down the road.

 The third and final leg should be the most sturdy but is the most precarious.
 The aggressive and specific assault on our democracy and the rule of law.
 There is so much here and all of it tied to the re-election of the first foreign agent and traitor to occupy the White House.
 National troops sent into US cities.
 Voter suppression.
 Demonization, tear gassing and clubbing of US citizens exercising the First Amendment rights.
 A president, not only refusing to say if he will honor the results of a legitimate election, but advocating for overthrowing one of the most fundamental Constitutional principles and delaying voting day.
 Eight unaccountable phone calls to Vladimir Putin in two weeks.
 Bill Barr stonewalling the Congressional Judiciary Committee, basically telling them to "pound sand" when being rightfully accused of enabling Trump's autocratic putsch.

 We are a nation being savaged by elected anarchists, who's boldness and gall overwhelms people who cherish institutions. due process, compromise and common interest--the things that have made America great throughout its history.
 And they're not the ones with spray paint defacing the courthouse in Portland.
 They sit in the halls of the US Congress, in state legislators, in the blogosphere and run rampant and unchecked on Facebook.
 We have tolerated, nurtured and promoted the kind of ignorant rage-based anarchy that has germinated tyranny throughout history.
 We reap what we have sown.

-Tom Nichols, a columnist for USA Today gets it exactly right:
+Tom Nichols, a conservative columnist for USA Today gets it exactly right: